-These ancilla inputs can be viewed as the workspace of the computation.
-If we allow no ancilla inputs at all then, of course, a gate set consisting of gates over many inputs can't possibly hope to simulate a gate over a smaller number of qubits.
-Furthermore, if we want to apply a stabilizer function as a subroutine of a general quantum computation (as we would, say, for a fault-tolerant scheme), then we need that the ancilla states do not depend on the input.
-Otherwise, they would destroy the quantum coherence of the computation.
+Notice that this rule coincides with the notion of a \emph{catalyst} (see, e.g., \cite{beverland2020lower, jonathan1999entanglement}).

+One might assume that we could increase the power of ancillas by letting them change over the course of the computation, as long as the change is independent of the input (that is, from some constant initial state to some possibly different constant final state).
+Indeed, in the classification of reversible gates \cite{ags:2015}, these ``loose ancillas'' collapse a few pairs of classes.
+Nevertheless, we show that even with loose ancillas, our classification (as presented) still holds.\footnote{When we formally define class invariants in Section~\ref{sec:invariants} (see Theorem~\ref{thm:trickysigns} in particular), we will see that the invariants hold under the loose quantum ancilla model, and therefore hold for all weaker models.}